grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* So at some point, it should be _pulling_ them to the depths
 	* akin to the cruelty and evil of power --- the Authorities; but where the Authority cruelty is random, nature's cruelty is deliberate
 	* The only way they survive in nature's cruelty is through their grimey, rational machine, the submarine. the submarine which always makes sense, if you can just figure it out
+* [X] 'navigation station'? 'navigation table'?
+	* Seems like this doesn't need to be corrected if it sounds right in text: there can be a navigation table at the navigation station
 * [X] consider using 'nautical' to mean awesome
 	* (dark-awesome, like original meaning maybe)
 	* might be too on-the-nose